 Making burgers is a really fun activity plus you get to eat a delicious meal when they are done.
 So do turkey burgers cook faster than beef burgers?
 We’ll find out here in this post.

-Beef burgers are a great source of protein and healthy fats.
+Beef burgers are a great source of protein and healthier fats.
 They are tasty and you can let anyone from kids to adults eat them and be sure that they will love it when they taste it.

 Turkey burgers are also great sources of protein.
 They also taste good with most burger dressings since they combine well with vegetables such as tomatoes and lettuce.

 They also contain fewer fats which are beneficial for people who are trying to lose weight or to those who are getting in shape.
 It is healthier but somehow different when cooked.

 What we mean by that is that it takes different temperatures and time for turkey burgers to cook compared to the classic beef burgers.
 This is because of the content of the meat in turkeys.

 There is less fat so you do not need to keep them grilled when the meat is done.
 There is no need to marble the fats as you would not get that much from turkey meat.